 In the “Summary of Areas for Development” the Deputy Headteacher wrote “Students who arrived early 11.37 sat waiting for at least 7 minutes.”
 However, what they failed to mention in both the verbal and written feedback was that during that time at the start of the lesson there was so much shouting and screaming from pupils waiting outside my room for other classes that I had to go outside to tell them to be quiet, stop messing around and to get to their lessons.
 It was also the cause of the delay in pupils getting to my lesson.
 I was amazed that, during this commotion, the Deputy Headteacher remained seated instead of going outside to sort the problem out, and when I arrived back in the classroom the Deputy Headteacher was still writing furiously.

-Apparently the Deputy Headteacher saw my Head of Department afterwards to ask about marked coursework whereupon they were shown both my perfectly up-to-date marksheet for that class and the marked coursework.
+My Head of Department told me that the Deputy Headteacher saw them afterwards to ask about marked coursework whereupon they were shown both my perfectly up-to-date marksheet for that class and the marked coursework.
+This was not updated on the observation feedback.

 What is very interesting, though, is the very positive feedback that I received from the pupils for that lesson.
 “I thought the lesson was really good”, one commented.
 Several referred to the website I had made to guide them, which contained tutorials that I had created for the tasks they were doing.
 My website resources weren’t even mentioned in the feedback as a positive aspect!
 It seems rather extraordinary that the pupils observed positive aspects in the lesson (for example, “When we didn’t understand something, the teacher didn’t just try to explain to us with only words, but also used props to help us understand more.
 This helped me a lot.”), and yet the Deputy Headteacher failed to mention any of them in the written feedback.